marckassay/sots/README.md

 ### Example 2
 This example contains:
-* Usage of binary Enum for states by setting the `compareAsBitwise` to true in sequencer config.
+* Usage of binary Enum for states by setting the `compareAsBitwise` to `true` in sequencer config.
 You can override sequencer's `compareAsBitwise` by setting `compareAsBitwise` on individual segments if needed.
 * `omitFirst` being used to omit the first segment of the first interval in the group.
 This is beneficial when using sots for an interval timer for physical activity.
-When joining a descending segment typically used for "counting down" before the activity, a rest segment is typically followed.
-It would be awkward to have 2 consecutive counting down segments before activity, thus you can omit it with `omitFirst` set to true.
+When joining a descending segment typically used for to "count down" before the activity, a rest segment is typically followed.
+It would be awkward to have 2 consecutive counting down segments before activity, thus you can omit it with `omitFirst` set to `true`.
 * `add` call with descending time having an instant state and spread state.
 Followed by,
 * `group` call that creates intervals of its `add` methods being passed into it.
 Followed by,
 * `add` call with ascending time having an instant state and spread state.